-The ORSA process is performed at least annually, as well as upon certain pre-determined triggers, such as when significant changes in the Society's risk profile occur.
+The ORSA process is performed at least annually, as well as upon certain pre-determined triggers, such as significant changes in the Society's risk profile.

-Updates to the ORSA policy, ORSA process and the ORSA report are reviewed, challenged and signed off through the governance process at the Group Executive Committee (GEC) and Risk Committees.
+Updates to the ORSA policy are signed off by the CRO with confirmation of the changes to the Group Executive Committee and Risk Committee.
+Updates to the ORSA Report are reviewed, challenged and signed off through the governance process at the Group Executive Committee (GEC) and Risk Committees.